reazndev/dajia.lol/README.md

 - **🔗 All Your Links, One Page**: Add as many links as you want to your socials, websites, and more
 - **🎨 Customization**: Change backgrounds, colors, fonts, add special effects, custom boxes, and unique cursors
 - **🏅 Badges & Achievements**: Unlock badges for being an early supporter, verified user, Discord booster, and more
-- **🔒 Privacy-First**: You're in control—choose what you want to share

 ---